 Amr El Selouky, 23, Mohamed Hegazy, 24, Hisham El Ashraf, 24, Heba Abdelfatah - founders of CampUs

 Kicking off in 2014, the fresh graduates fused a background of impressive extracurricular activities to craft a skill-based educational model.
 El Selouky, a certified educator, met CEO Abdelfatah when they founded TEDxGUC together, and joined forces with El Ashraf, who was the Student Union president – and member of renowned NGO Alashenak Ya Baladi – to create services to empower university students.
 The result, their now famous camps, gathered crowds of students eager to learn.
 “Student unions began calling us; we found a market gap and it proved profitable, but for market penetration we now need to expand our services,” says CEO Abdelfatah.
 Selected by Injaz Egypt as one of the startups to tour Silicon Valley, the team now sets off to scale by partnering with entities and universities, to create diversified revenue streams.

-Marwan Rafaat, 16 - Founder of Tabbakhy
+Marwan Refaat, 16 - Founder of Tabakhy